joncamfield/joncamfield.com/_posts/2025-10-18-digital-go-bag.md

 * **Review your data dependencies** - What content that's normally online/available at your fingertips which - if lost - would be a problem?
 An important consideration here is actual real-world map data if you need to navigate and cannot access Google/Apple Maps.
 [Guru Maps](https://gurumaps.app/) is free and has comprehensive, OpenStreetMap downloads.
 * **DYI tools** - "Download Your Information" - offer the most comprehensive way to extract and backup your data from platforms.
 Most other methods are intentionally hobbled to discourage users from leaving one cloud platform and moving to another (Google Photos limits download quality, Apple iCloud forces you to manually select photos, and only allows 1000 at a time).
 The DYI process forces much larger downloads, so you will need **a lot of time** even on a good Internet connection, and usually 10s of GBs of free space!
 This is a big project - write notes as you go so it's easier the second time through.
 I honestly only manage to update my offline photo backups every year or so, and having well-worn and annotated notes to go through is a lifesaver.
 * **Even more archiving tools** - Did you know it's easy to [download the entire English version of Wikipedia](https://kiwix.org/en/)?
 Make local, [archival copies of videos](https://github.com/yt-dlp/yt-dlp)?
 The [Internet Archive](https://archive.org/) also has tons of media available for downloading, including older versions of websites.
+* **Advanced Steps: Portable Computing** If you want to really have a ton of flex, portable operating systems like [TAILS](https://tails.net/) let you take a ton of useful connectivity tools and even documents with you to almost any computer you can plug a USB in to and reboot.
+These can take a bit of extra work to get used to, but can be handy in a pinch.

 ##  Next Important Step: Backups